Bubba Sparxxx

 Warren Anderson Mathis (born March 6, 1977), better known by his stage name Bubba Sparxxx, is an American rapper.
+His 2001 single, "Ugly" (featuring Timbaland) peaked at number 15 on the Billboard Hot 100 and led him to sign with Timbaland's Beat Club Records, an imprint of Interscope Records to release his debut studio album, Dark Days, Bright Nights (2001).
+A critical and commercial success, it peaked at number three on the Billboard 200.

-His singles include "Deliverance", "Ugly" (both featuring Timbaland), and "Ms. New Booty" (featuring Ying Yang Twins and Mr. Collipark), the latter of which peaked at number 7 on the U.S. Billboard Hot 100.
+His second album, Deliverance (2003) was met with further critical acclaim, while his third, The Charm (2006)—released by Big Boi's Purple Ribbon Records, an imprint of Virgin Records—yielded the single "Ms. New Booty" (featuring Ying Yang Twins and Mr. Collipark), which peaked at number seven on the Billboard Hot 100.
+This marked final release on a major label, and his subsequent releases delved further into country rap.

 Early life

-Mathis grew up in a rural area near LaGrange, Georgia.
+Mathis grew up in Troup County, Georgia, in a rural area near LaGrange.
 He is of French descent.
-His father was a school bus driver, and his mother was a grocery store cashier.
-His closest neighbor, who lived half a mile away, introduced him to rap music through mixtapes mailed from New York City.
+His father was a school bus driver and his mother was a grocery store cashier.
+His closest neighbor, who lived half a mile (0.8 km) away, introduced him to rap music through mixtapes mailed from New York City.
 The music of 2 Live Crew was his introduction to hip hop; he began listening to West Coast gangsta rap such as N.W.A and Too Short and the Atlanta duo Outkast.
 With rapping as a hobby, he was a tight end and linebacker for his high school's football team and earned All-Region honors in his senior year.
 Steve Herndon, a former offensive lineman for the NFL's Atlanta Falcons and Denver Broncos, played football with him during high school, according to an interview with Down-South.com.
 In 2007, he moved to Tampa, Florida.